-- The meeting is attended by one of the following health or pupil services practitioners: - Speech-language pathologist, occupational therapist, or physical therapist. - Assistant working under the direction of a qualified speech-language pathologist, occupational therapist, or physical therapist. - o Nurse. - o Social worker. - o Counselor. - o Psychologist. - The child is present at the meeting. - The resulting IEP includes covered services. - The parts of the meeting for which reimbursement is claimed are limited to time periods during which provision of covered IEP services is discussed. - Reimbursement claims are limited to the amount of time spent by health or pupil services practitioners.
+- The meeting is attended by one of the following health or pupil services practitioners: - Speech-language pathologist, occupational therapist, or physical therapist. - Assistant working under the direction of a qualified speech-language pathologist, occupational therapist, or physical therapist. - o Nurse. - Social worker. - Counselor. - Psychologist. - The child is present at the meeting. - The resulting IEP includes covered services. - The parts of the meeting for which reimbursement is claimed are limited to time periods during which provision of covered IEP services is discussed. - Reimbursement claims are limited to the amount of time spent by health or pupil services practitioners.